What is the Federal Executive Board?

-The Policy Committee governs the Oregon FEB by setting goals and priorities based upon the common interests and needs of local federal agencies.
-They establish direction for the coordination of programs amongst member agencies and monitor the performance of those programs in conjunction with the performance of the Oregon FEB staff.
-The Policy Committee also serves as a communications and networking forum member agency leaders - a place where executives build relationships with colleagues and strengthen partnerships with agencies.
+The Board of Directors governs the Oregon FEB by setting goals and priorities based upon the common interests and needs of local federal agencies.
+They establish direction for the coordination of programs among member agencies and monitor the performance of those programs in conjunction with the performance of the Oregon FEB staff.
+The Board of Directors also serves as a communications and networking forum member agency leaders - a place where executives build relationships with colleagues and strengthen partnerships with agencies.

 The Committee consists of 15-20 local federal agency directors or senior managers and meets quarterly.
 It is led by a Chair and Vice-Chair, who are elected annually and serve from Oct.
 1 - Sept.
-30. Reporting directly to the Policy Committee are Administrative Services, the Local Federal Coordinating Committee of the Combined Federal Campaign and the Emergency Preparedness (C3) Committee.
+30. Reporting directly to the Board of Directors are Administrative Services, the Local Federal Coordinating Committee of the Combined Federal Campaign and the Emergency Preparedness (C3) Committee.
 The Alternative Dispute Resolution/Shared Neutrals Committee is a sub-group of Administrative Services.

 The Oregon FEB is currently staffed by the Executive Director, who is charged with carrying out the FEB's programs and supporting all committees.
-He reports to the Policy Committee and the Office of Personnel Management's Office of FEB Operations.
+He reports to the Board of Directors and the Office of Personnel Management's Office of FEB Operations.

 Scott Deveau, General Services Administration